 The ideal living space

-Ultimately, the goal is to create a serene living environment.
-One that is conducive to doing the things that we need and want to do, without any physical or mental barriers.
+Ultimately, the goal is to create a serene living environment that is conducive to doing the things that we need and want to do, without any physical or mental barriers.

 Although each room presents it’s own unique challenges (and should be taken on individually) there are some general guidelines you can follow: